Tyrone Taylor Player Props: Brewers vs. Giants

 Tyrone Taylor At The Plate

-- Taylor has three doubles, a home run and two walks while batting .194.
+- Taylor has three doubles, a home run and two walks while hitting .182.

-- In 10 of 19 games this season (52.6%), Taylor has reached base safely via hit, and that includes multiple hits twice.
+- This season, Taylor has totaled at least one hit in 10 of 20 games (50.0%), and had multiple hits twice.

-- Taylor has driven in a run in four games this year (21.1%), but has had no multiple-RBI games.
+- Taylor has driven in a run in four games this season (20.0%), but has had no multiple-RBI games.

-- He has scored in four of 19 games so far this year.
+- He has scored in four games this season (20.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.